zzhangjii/learning-library/workshops/vbcs/LabGuide400.md

 - This lab assumes that you have completed [Lab 100](LabGuide100.md), [Lab 200](LabGuide200.md), [Lab 300](LabGuide300.md).

-# Create Mobile Pages for Inventory Details
+## Create Mobile Pages for Inventory Details

-Next we'll add a page to display inventory item details and once that is complete we'll incorporate data retrieved from a third party REST endpoint.
+### **STEP 1**: Add a Inventory Details Mobile Page

-### Add a Inventory Details Mobile Page
+Now we'll add a page to display inventory item details and once that is complete we'll incorporate data retrieved from a third party REST endpoint.

 - Open the item1-start page by expanding the **inventorymobileapp --> flows --> item1** menu and click the **item1-start**.